TypeFox/typir/packages/typir/README.md

 # Typir

-Engineering types for software languages in the web.
+Typir is a framework for type systems and type checking in the web.

 ## Installation